 Vice President, Philanthropy

-Elissa is a professional fundraiser and businesswoman whose diverse experience has helped hone her core expertise: acting as an entrepreneur in all she does.
-It is this unique approach to fundraising that Elissa has brought to her role since joining Tides Canada in July 2014.
-Previously, she led the fundraising teams for WWF Canada and the Canadian Foundation for AIDS Research.
-She is also the co-founder of Canada’s first Benefit Corporation – FlipGive – a web-based, grassroots fundraising tool that connects people who care to innovative new ways to raise funds.
+Elissa is a fundraiser and businesswoman whose diverse experience has helped hone her core expertise: acting as an entrepreneur in all she does.
+She joined Tides Canada in July 2014 to lead the Philanthropy team.
+Elissa’s brings broad experience in fundraising from WWF Canada, the Canadian Foundation for AIDS Research, and most recently, as co-founder of Canada’s first Benefit Corporation, FlipGive – a web-based, grassroots fundraising tool that connects people who care to innovative new ways to raise funds.

 Elissa holds an MBA from the Ivey School of Business and applies her business acumen and fundraising experience in her position on the Board of Directors of the Association of Fundraising Professionals (Toronto Chapter).
 As a thought leader on innovative trends in the not-for-profit sector, Elissa developed and teaches “Entrepreneurial Fundraising” at Ryerson University.